AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/set-up-workfront/workfront-testing-environments/environment-promotion-install-package.md

 ## Collisions

+A collision is an object found in the target environment of an installation that matches one of the objects being installed from the source environment.
+Collisions are detected by comparing the names and IDs of the source objects against objects in the target environment.
+Collisions are also detected by comparing source objects against records of previously installed objects.

-Collisions occur when an object that is part of the installation package has the same name as an object that already exists in the target environment.
-When this occurs, you can select how to resolve the collision.
+When a collision occurs, you can select how to resolve the collision.
 Collisions are resolved on the object level.

 You can view collisions by clicking on the drop-down next to each object type.
 Collisions are displayed in the Collision column.

+>[!NOTE]
+>
+>Detected collisions may not be the objects that you want to override or use in your installation.
+We reccomend validating detected collisions to ensure that the installation targets are correct.

 To resolve a collision, select an action in the Deployment Action column, or use the default action that is already displayed.